nimbly/Syndicate/README.md

 In this example, both the `Message` and the `EmailService` dependecies are injected - assuming the container has the `EmailService` instance in it.

-### Signals

-The `signals` parameter is an array of PHP interrupt signal constants (eg, `SIGINT`, `SIGTERM`, etc) that you would like your application to respond to and gracefully shutdown the application.
-I.e. once all messages in the batch have been processed by your handlers, the application will terminate.

-If no signals are caught, any interrupt signal received will force an immediate shutdown, even if in the middle of processing a message which could lead to unintended outcomes.

 ### LoggerInterface

 The `logger` parameter allows you to pass a `Psr\Log\LoggerInterface` instance to the application.
 Syndicate will use this logger instance to log messages to give you better visibility into your application.

+### Signals

+The `signals` parameter is an array of PHP interrupt signal constants (eg, `SIGINT`, `SIGTERM`, etc) that you would like your application to respond to and gracefully shutdown the application.
+I.e. once all messages in flight have been processed by your handlers, the application will terminate.
+It defaults to `[SIGINT, SIGTERM]` which are common interrupts for both command line (Ctrl-C) and container orchestration systems like Kubernetes or ECS.

+If no signals are caught, any interrupt signal received will force an immediate shutdown, even if in the middle of processing a message.
+This could lead to unintended outcomes like lost messages or messages that were only partially processed by your handlers.

+**NOTE:** Graceful shutdown via interrupt signals *requires* the `ext-pcntl` PHP extension and is only available on Unix-like systems (Linux & Mac OS).

 ## Handlers

 A handler is your code that will receive the event message and process it.
 The handler can be any `callable` type but typically is a class method.

-`Syndicate` will call your handlers with full dependency resolution and injection with a PSR-11 Container instance you have provided.
-Both the constructor and the method to be called will have dependencies automatically resolved and injected.
+`Syndicate` will call your handlers with full dependency resolution and injection as long as a PSR-11 Container instance was provided.
+Both the constructor and the method to be called will have dependencies automatically resolved and injected for you.

 **NOTE:** The `Nimbly\Syndicate\Message` instance can *always* be resolved with or without a conatiner.